 Image

 Mobile Image

-Total resolution of nail psoriasis in the most severe nail of the hand over 4 years (LOCF) (post hoc analysis from 4-year OLE of RAPID-PsA)(2,7)
+Graph of the total resolution of dactylitis over 4 years (RS, LOCF) (post hoc analysis from 4-year OLE of RAPID-PsA).

-• Change from baseline in mNAPSI score in the subgroup of subjects with psoriatic nail disease at baseline was a pre-specified other efficacy variable
+• Change from baseline in mNAPSI score in the subgroup of subjects with psoriatic nail disease at baseline was a prespecified other efficacy variable

-• Limitations of OLE include potential for enrichment of long-term data in the remaining patient population, as those who remain in the study generally fare better than those who discontinue.
+• Limitations of OLE data include potential for enrichment of long-term data in the remaining patient population, as those who remain in the study generally fare better than those who discontinue.
 This subgroup analysis is a post hoc analysis.
-The RAPID-PsA study was not powered for this subgroup analysis, nor was the analysis error controlled.
-Therefore, these results should be interpreted with caution, and the data observed in this subgroup cannot be regarded as statistically significant
+The

+Image